Using the LiveRecorder tool

 --save-on CIRCUMSTANCE[,CIRCUMSTANCE,...]

-The circumstances most commonly used are:
+The most useful circumstances are:

 always